jcrewerts/MyProject-Identifiers/README.md

 ### Task for Class

-Using the same approached used for finding correlation and feature importance in deciding error, use the CSV given to create a random forest and decision tree for the sprayer completing a ramp run.
+Using the same approach used for finding correlation and feature importance in boom error during an east-west run, use the given CSV file to create a random forest and decision tree for a ramp run and complete an error evaluation.